Ferroelectricity: Materials

 An important ferroelectric material for applications is lead zirconate titanate (PZT), which is part of the solid solution formed between ferroelectric lead titanate and anti-ferroelectric lead zirconate.
 Different compositions are used for different applications; for memory applications, PZT closer in composition to lead titanate is preferred, whereas piezoelectric applications make use of the diverging piezoelectric coefficients associated with the morphotropic phase boundary that is found close to the 50/50 composition.

 Ferroelectric crystals often show several transition temperatures and domain structure hysteresis, much as do ferromagnetic crystals.
 The nature of the phase transition in some ferroelectric crystals is still not well understood.

 In 1974 R.B.
 Meyer used symmetry arguments to predict ferroelectric liquid crystals, and the prediction could immediately be verified by several observations of behavior connected to ferroelectricity in smectic liquid-crystal phases that are chiral and tilted.
 The technology allows the building of flat-screen monitors.
 Mass production between 1994 and 1999 was carried out by Canon.
 Ferroelectric liquid crystals are used in production of reflective LCoS.

 In 2010 David Field found that prosaic films of chemicals such as nitrous oxide or propane exhibited ferroelectric properties.
 This new class of ferroelectric materials exhibit "spontelectric" properties, and may have wide-ranging applications in device and nano-technology and also influence the electrical nature of dust in the interstellar medium.

 Other ferroelectric materials used include triglycine sulfate, polyvinylidene fluoride (PVDF) and lithium tantalate.
+A single atom thick ferroelectric monolayer can be created using pure bismuth.

 It should be possible to produce materials which combine both ferroelectric and metallic properties simultaneously, at room temperature.
-According to research published in 2018 in Nature Communications, scientists were able to produce a "two-dimensional" sheet of material which was both "ferroelectric" (had a polar crystal structure) and which conducted electricity.
+According to research published in 2018 in Nature Communications, scientists were able to produce a two-dimensional sheet of material which was both ferroelectric (had a polar crystal structure) and which conducted electricity.